JPMorgan says tax changes will spur more profits after quarterly beat

 Trading revenue across the industry has been under pressure due to low volatility.
 Markets were especially active in the year-earlier quarter as investors changed positions around the U.S. election.

-JPMorgan’s bond trading revenue fell 27 percent, while equity trading revenue was flat, and included a mark-to-market loss of $143 million on a margin loan.
+JPMorgan’s bond trading revenue fell 27 percent.
+Equity trading revenue was flat, after a mark-to-market loss of $143 million on a margin loan related to troubled South African furniture retailer Steinhoff International (SNHJ.J) (SNHG.DE).

-The loss stemmed from a syndicated loan to troubled South African retailer Steinhoff International, Lake said on the call.
+The bank set aside an additional $130 million for potential credit losses related to Steinhoff, which has been embroiled in an accounting scandal.

+Lake said other banks may also take a hit from the loan which was syndicated.
 Other banks with substantial lending exposure to Steinhoff include Commerzbank (CBKG.DE), UniCredit (CRDI.MI), Calyon, BNP (BNPP.PA), HSBC (HSBA.L), Citigroup Inc (C.N), Mizuho (8411.T) and Bank of America Corp (BAC.N).

 Rising interest rates helped JPMorgan cushion the blow from lower trading revenue, lifting net interest income by 11 percent to $13.4 billion.

-Reporting by Sweta Singh in Bengaluru and David Henry in New York; Writing by Lauren Tara LaCapra; Editing by Saumyadeb Chakrabarty
+Reporting by Sweta Singh in Bengaluru and David Henry in New York; Writing by Lauren Tara LaCapra; Editing by Saumyadeb Chakrabarty and Bill Rigby